 Banner’s work involves a communications link with Yewwl, a female Ramnuan – Banner is able to see, hear, and experience what Yewwl is experiencing.

 An ice age is coming on Ramnu; glaciers are encroaching on areas occupied by the Ramnuans.

 Banner has several times requested help from Grand Duke Edwin Cairncross on the planet Hermes, since Ramnu falls under his jurisdiction.
 Climate change is within the Empire’s capability.
 But Duke Edwin has refused, saying it will cost too much.

 Banner decides to take her request to Earth, to Dominic Flandry, now an admiral.
-Flandry and Banner’s late father, Max Abrams [mentioned in “Ensign Flandry”] had been good friends.
+Flandry and Banner’s late father, Max Abrams [mentioned in “Ensign Flandry”], had been good friends.
 Also Flandry should have some influence with the Emperor.
 He had been close to Emperor Hans Molitor, but now Hans’s son Gerhart is on the throne, and the relationship is somewhat cooler.

 But Duke Edwin has got wind of Banner’s errand, and takes a fast spaceship to get to Earth before her.
-He requests Flandry to return with him to Hermes, to investigate a conspiracy against him.
+He requests that Flandry return with him to Hermes, to investigate a conspiracy against him.
 But Flandry is suspicious, and delays responding to him.